Salem Lake (Utah)

+Description

-It was originally created by placing a dam on a spring in 1851.
+The reservoir was originally created by placing a dam on a spring in 1851.
 The city of Salem was created by settlers creating a fort along this body of water.

 The following fish are found in Salem Lake: rainbow trout, channel catfish, largemouth bass, bluegill, and grass carp.
 The average depth is seven feet.

+The beaches are mostly sandy as are the shallow areas.